Back to nature

 Back to nature or return to nature is a philosophy or style of living which emphasises closeness to nature, rather than artifice and civilisation.
 In this, the rustic customs and pastoralism of country life are preferred to urban fashion and sophistication.

-A famous example is Henry David Thoreau who spent two years living a simple life in a log cabin at Walden Pond.
+At the end of the nineteenth century, a variety of back to nature movements developed in Germany which were collectively known as Lebensreform (life reform).
+These included naturism and naturopathy.